hucker/splint/README.md

 While the concept may sound intricate, understanding Splint is straightforward for those familiar with `pytest`.
 Its principles have proven effective in environments where end users may not be programmers, offering a clear path to identify and correct issues to ensure system compliance.
-By adhering to agreed-upon rulesets, teams can work harmoniously, driving error counts to zero.
+By adhering to agreed-upon rule sets, teams can work harmoniously, driving error counts to zero.

 ## Why Not pytest, Great Expectations or other popular tools?